CMC-unit/PyGPLA/docs/legal.md

 example PDFs under `tmp/`).
 Those materials may be subject to separate copyright and terms and should not be assumed to be covered by the PyGPLA software license.

-If you plan to publish PyGPLA to PyPI, it’s a good practice to ensure distributions (sdist and wheel) only include files you have redistribution rights for.

 ## Security and responsible disclosure

 If you discover a security issue, please avoid posting sensitive details publicly.
 Open a